-If you’re putting together a Christmas stocking for someone who loves to travel, check out these 38 ideas for travel stocking stuffers.
+If you’re putting together a Christmas stocking for someone who loves to travel this year, check out these 38 ideas for travel stocking stuffers.

 In order to help you create a great stocking for travel fans, this list gives you: